nfvri/dpdk-telemetry-exporter/README.md

 -----------|-------------
 socket | The absolute socket path from which the metric was collected.
 Useful in the multi-threaded case to separate specific apps. port | The dpdk port number (as string).
 Note that for v1 telemetry global stats the uint max port number is used (4294967295). aggregate | Whether the metric is a global statistic (string "1") or not (string "0).
-This is provided to easily select aggregate stats when querying and the per-port stats are not required. type | This has a specific meaning per metric.
+This is provided to easily select aggregate stats when querying and the per-port stats are not required (or vice versa). type | This has a specific meaning per metric.
 For example, in dpdk_telemetry_polls_total it has the poll type (empty or full), in dpdk_telemetry_errors_total the error type (e.g. missed).
 Generally, it collects the number of dimensions encountered in distinct dpdk stats for easy querying. direction | The flow direction (e.g. rx, tx) or mac where applicable. priority | This is specific to dpdk_telemetry_packets_total where the packet priority dimension is explicitly defined.